r-vis/r-vis.github.io/doc/home/simulation-code/index.md

   ```

 * Code that R-Vis is expected to recognise or manipulate, e.g. parameter
-  assignments, should reside on a line of their own.
+  assignments, should reside on a line of its own.
 Don't do this:

   ```Qx <- 123; Qy <- 456```